-Is Ipswich Borough Council reviewing its fire safety plans?
+Has Ipswich Borough Council reviewed its fire safety plans?

 Yes.
-The Grenfell Tower fire in London on 14th June prompted the Council, like other local authorities, to review fire protection arrangements for its housing stock and more generally across the Borough.
+The Grenfell Tower fire in London prompted the Council, like other local authorities, to review fire protection arrangements for its housing stock and more generally across the Borough.

 Approved Document B (Fire Safety) of current Building Regulations stipulates that all buildings with a height of 18m or more above ground level shall have external wall construction materials of limited combustibility.

 How many tower blocks does the Council own?

 Our first priority in the wake of the tragedy was on the 12-storey Cumberland Towers, the only tower block we own.
 Our general needs housing is in four-storey buildings or less.

 Yes.
 It was inspected by a Suffolk Fire & Rescue Service and the Ipswich and East Suffolk Building Control team.
 This did not raise fire safety concerns.
 An independent Fire Risk Assessment was already in place.

 Since the Cumberland Towers Fire Safety Risk Assessment was carried out in March 2017 there have been a number of updates to improve fire safety still further and to reassure tenants.
 Read more.

 Is Cumberland Towers different in construction from Grenfell Tower?